 Five Money-Saving Tips From The Amish (Food & More)

-2. Simple clothing – Amish don’t spend a lot of time chasing fads or deciding what to wear each day.
-Simple, durable, long-lasting clothing saves money in more than one way
+Amish don’t spend a lot of time chasing fads or deciding what to wear each day.
+Simple, durable, long-lasting clothing saves money in more than one way.

-3. Buying in bulk – both at bulk food stores (common in Amish communities) and at large supermarkets like Costco
+Amish buy in bulk both at bulk food stores (common in Amish communities) and at large supermarkets like Costco.
+Good for larger families of course – and for items that will keep for awhile.

-4. Reusing & Repairing – repairing things like shoes and a host of other home and work items, rather than discarding them
+Repairing things like shoes and a host of other home and work items, rather than discarding them, flies in the face of our “disposable” culture.
+But this can often be the more economical option.

 I go into greater detail on each in the video.
 Would be happy to hear any additional ideas you might have as far as money-saving ideas practiced by the Amish.
 Runtime: 5:49.